 To assure that compaction or sedimentation has not altered the site’s Ksat, researchers developed a method using a small, lightweight Turf-Tec infiltrometer for rapid testing throughout the infiltration facility construction process.

+The referenced model and data layers described in the study report provide information for incorporation within GIS software programs.
 Project results will be submitted for publication in appropriate journals for dissemination to a wide audience.
 Results may be included in stormwater management courses.